Khuzdul: Phonology

 Only one diphthong is attested in Khuzdul: ai [ai], as seen in ai-mênu.

 1 Often at the start of words that begin with a vowel, often not written in the Latin alphabet, but has its own rune in Angerthas Moria.

 2 Supposedly in Azaghâl, 'gh' [ɣ] is used to represent this sound in Black Speech and Orcish, but wasn't said of Khuzdul.
 Could also be [ɡh] or [ɡʰ].

 3 Alveolar trill [r] a later variant in pronunciation, the uvular trill [ʀ] being the original Khuzdul pronunciation.

 4 No examples found, Tolkien explicitly states these were frequent in Khuzdul, and have their own Cirth runes.
 Possibly in between incompatible consonant formations or current vowels in known corpus.

 Khuzdul features a CV(C(C)) syllable structure.

-Words that begin with either a vowel or diphthong have a glottal stop at the beginning to fill the place of an initial consonant.
+Words that begin with a vowel or diphthong have a glottal stop at the beginning to fill the place of an initial consonant.

 Words can not start with a consonant cluster, but these are found in medial or final positions in a word.

-It is unknown what all the consonant clusters are.
-Few are attested as shown in the corpus above, but presumably are more flexible and varied than of the consonant clusters found in the Elvish languages, as the language was said to be "cumbrous and unlovely" (Silmarillion ch.
-10) to the elves, with Tolkien describing it as having a cacophonous quality.
+The language was said to be "cumbrous and unlovely" to the elves; Tolkien described it as having a cacophonous quality.

 Writing

 Tolkien wrote most of Khuzdul in the Latin alphabet, and in Cirth within Middle-earth.
 The dwarves had adopted the Cirth from the elves by the end of the first age, and made changes to their liking to represent the sounds of Khuzdul.
 There were two methods known of writing Khuzdul, Angerthas Moria when the dwarves still lived in Khazad-dûm before its fall, and Angerthas Erebor once they fled and further developed the Cirth when they settled at Erebor, The Lonely Mountain.

-The following table presents both Cirth mode readings:

-As an example, the dwarvish battle-cry can be written thus:

 Grammar

 Too little is known of Khuzdul grammar to even construct a sentence, but the language was known to have its morphology based mainly on Hebrew, and other Semitic languages.
-Tolkien states that Khuzdul was complicated and unlike the other languages of Middle-earth at the time in terms of phonology and grammar.
+Tolkien states that Khuzdul was complicated and unlike the other languages of Middle-earth at the time in its phonology and grammar.
 It has been said the grammar of Khuzdul influenced the basic grammar of Adûnaic, but little material is given to show these influences other than the mention of where Adûnaic's grammar differs from Quenya.
-Even then, differences could be influenced by other languages than Khuzdul.